-Advantages of the Sony Cyber-shot DSC-RX100 V:
+Reasons to prefer the Sony Cyber-shot DSC-RX100 V:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Faster burst: Shoots at higher frequency (24 vs 10 flaps/sec) to capture the decisive moment.